DucMinhNgo/nest-passkey/README.md

 ## Features

-In this passkey tutorial project, we implement the two basic WebAuthn / passkey cereomonies to sign-up / register and log in / authenticate with a passkey.
+In this Nest Passkey project, we implement the two basic WebAuthn / passkey cereomonies to sign-up / register and log in / authenticate with a passkey.

 ### Passkey Sign-Up